Blitz (newspaper)

 Blitz was a popular investigative weekly tabloid newspaper or newsmagazine published and edited by Russi Karanjia from Bombay.
-Started in 1941, it was India's first weekly tabloid and focussed on investigative journalism and political news.
+Started in 1941, it was India's first weekly tabloid and focused on investigative journalism and political news.
 It was published in English, and with editions in Hindi, Urdu and Marathi languages.

 History

 First published on 1 February 1941, the magazine was a pioneer of investigative journalism in India.

 Sudheendra Kulkarni, an Indian politician and journalist who worked with Blitz, said that the decision to launch Blitz had been taken over a cup of tea.
 Three patriotic journalists — B. V. Nadkarni, Benjamin Horniman and Karanjia himself — sat at Wayside Inn, a restaurant located near the historical Kala Ghoda area in Mumbai to conceptualise the paper.

 The paper was launched from an old Apollo Street building in the Fort locality of Mumbai, then known as Bombay.

 Its inaugural issue introduced the tabloid as Our BLITZ, India's BLITZ against Hitler.
 It claimed a circulation of 20,000 within four months of launch, and later said it had a readership of one million some 25 years later.